gloryofrobots/arza/README.md

             (range 1 25))
          "\n")
 ```
-New line in expressions outside of free layout parens ( ) terminate expressions
+New line in expressions outside of free layout parens ( ) terminates them,
-except when last token in line is operator or one of(::, :::, :, ., =, or, and)
+except when last token in line is user defined operator or one of ":: ::: : . = or and"

 Obin uses juxtaposition for function application.
 Obin syntax often looks like lisp without first layer of parens